gowthamdakshnamoorthy/PARA-Lab-Works/README.md

 ## Arduino version of the robot
-This is an image of the robot frame CAD model designed by [Mr.Rohit Kalyan](https://www.linkedin.com/in/rohith-kalyan-kavadapu/)
+This is an image of the robot frame CAD model designed by [Mr.Rohith Kalyan Kavadapu](https://www.linkedin.com/in/rohith-kalyan-kavadapu/)

 <img src='imgs/Screenshot 2022-08-27 220944.png'  width=500>